Counseling Psychology, M.Ed.

 Bachelor's Degree in Discipline/Related Discipline: A bachelor's degree is required.
 A minimum GPA of 3.0 on a 4.0 scale is expected.

-Statement of Goals: In 500 to 1,000 words, outline your interest in seeking a master’s degree with a specific focus on the career to which you aspire, your interests, and your academic and job-related experiences that are relevant to the program.
+Statement of Goals: In 500 to 1,000 words, describe your interest in seeking a Counseling Psychology MEd, focusing on the career to which you aspire, such as mental health counselor or school counselor; your interests; and your relevant academic and professional experience.
+Explicitly indicate whether you are applying to the Mental Health Counseling or School Counseling concentration.

 - TOEFL iBT: 79